 Synthesizing the knowledge gained from these activities and experiences, the students will create History Panels and other resources on topics such as the history of LGBTQ people of color in Los Angeles and beyond, LGBTQ individuals in performing arts and sports, history of LGBTQIA+ identities and more.
 Through this program, not only will students be able to utilize their perspectives in depicting LGBTQ history, but they will also gain community service hours, professional research and writing experience to ensure college readiness, collaborate with university professors, and share LGBTQ history with their peers.
 We look forward to expanding this program to statewide and nationwide levels within the near future.

-To learn more, please email Erik Adamian, Education and Outreach Manager, at firstname.lastname@example.org.
+To learn more, please email Erik Adamian, Associate Director of Education, at email@example.com.

 Rob and Ed have been strong supporters of LGBTQ organizations both locally and nationally.
 Rob and Ed met as students at Harvard Law School in the late 1970’s.
 They were together as a couple for 36 years from 1979 until Ed’s death in 2015 at age 63.
 Rob and Ed were legally married in California in 2008.
 Their lives together were focused on friends, family and children, combined with a lifelong passion for social justice and community service.
 Read more about our Program Founders here.